DEFRA/water-abstraction-team/coding_conventions.md

 - constants
 - module scoped variables

 Place a new line between each one and list entries alphabetically.
+Any destructured functions should also be listed alphabetically.

 ```javascript
 'use strict'